-These best Bali night markets offer you a unique shopping and dining experience after dark.
-These night markets, otherwise referred to locally as ‘pasar senggol’ or ‘pasar malam’, are where you can discover favourite local snacks that you can try for yourself, and you can gain insight on traditional household items and their uses.
-A thriving shopping scene by day, some of these markets seemingly never cease to operate, and they take on a different form with more choices of stalls opening at around 18:00.
-These markets are a great place to enjoy an array of local and traditional cuisine at very reasonable prices, together with Balinese crafts at great bargains.
+Night markets in Bali offer a unique shopping and dining experience after dark.
+These night markets are where you can discover favourite local snacks and learn about traditional household items and their uses.
+Some of these markets seemingly never cease to operate – they serve as morning markets during the day before taking on a different form with more choices of stalls opening at around 6pm.

-Here are 5 best Bali night markets that feature the common crowded scene where you brush shoulders through tightly spaced stalls and impromptu vendors, hence the name 'pasar senggol' or ‘bump market’ in the local tongue.
-The scene may seem a little chaotic, but that is just one of the fun and exciting aspects that you should try at least once on your visit to Bali.
+Here are our picks of the best Bali night markets, all of which feature the common crowded scene where you brush shoulders through tightly spaced stalls, which is why they’re called pasar senggol (bump market in the local tongue).
+The scene may seem a little chaotic, but that’s just one of the fun and exciting aspects that you should try at least once during your visit to Bali.

 - Highlights Of Bali Full-Day Tour